On Information-Theoretic Measures of Predictive Uncertainty: Related Work

-\textbf{Measures of predictive uncertainty.} The currently most widely used information-theoretic measure of predictive uncertainty is the entropy of the posterior predictive distribution (Eq.\eqref{eq:original_measure}).
-In Sec.~\eqref{sec:categorization}, we discuss the relationship of previous work based on this measure and our proposed framework.
-However, there are also other measures of predictive uncertainty, not based on information-theoretic quantities. \cite{Depeweg:18} introduced variance-based measures, based on the law of total variance.
+\textbf{Alternative measures.} There are also other measures of predictive uncertainty, not based on information-theoretic quantities. \citet{kotelevskii2022nonparametric} discusses the connection between pointwise risk and uncertainty and provides a nonparametric estimator thereof based on the Nadaraya-Watson kernel. \cite{Depeweg:18} introduced variance-based measures, based on the law of total variance.
 This perspective was recently developed further for specific settings \citep{Duan:24, Sale:23b}.
 Furthermore, \cite{Sale:24b} introduced label-wise measures of predictive uncertainty, formulating both information-theoretic and variance-based measures.
 Another idea recently proposed by \cite{Sale:24} is quantifying uncertainty through distances to reference (second-order) distributions (for TU, AU, and EU) denoting complete certainty.
 Thus, the higher the distance from the reference distribution, the more uncertain the prediction.
 All measures discussed so far operate on a distributional representation of uncertainty.
 Orthogonal to that, there are also set-based approaches \citep{Huellermeier:22b, Sale:23, Hofman:24b}.

-\textbf{Posterior sampling methods.} All measures proposed by our framework, except \texttt{(A1)}, contain a posterior expectation.
-Those are generally approximated by sampling models according to the posterior distribution.
-An obvious choice are MCMC algorithms, for example HMC \citep{Neal:95thesis, Neal:11}, recently scaled to modern neural network architectures \citep{Izlmailov:21}.
-Approximate variants using stochastic gradients are also available \citep{Welling:11, Chen:14, Zhang:20}.
-Furthermore, it is possible to learn a simpler variational distribution that approximates the posterior distribution.
-Widely known examples are the mean-field approach of \cite{Blundell:15} or MC Dropout \citep{Gal:16}.
-Another approach is the Laplace approximation \citep{MacKay:92} around a maximum a posteriori (MAP) model \citep{Ritter:18, Daxberger:21}.
-A commonly used approximation to the Bayesian ideal are Deep Ensembles \citep{Lakshminarayanan:17}, which despite their algorithmic simplicity are widely recognized to provide high-quality samples \citep{Wilson:20, Izlmailov:21}.
-Furthermore, \cite{Schweighofer:23a} introduced adversarial models to explicitly search for models with a large contribution to approximating expectations of the EU for case \texttt{(3)}.
-For a more extensive overview, see, e.g. \cite{Gawlikowski:23} or \cite{Papamarkou:24}.